Local Focus: Hawke's Bay Marathon has record numbers for sunny skies

 The Hawke's Bay Marathon is going from strength to strength, with more than 6000 enjoying clear skies in Hawke's Bay for the fourth year of the event.

-It was a frosty morning, clear skies and a new course which greeted the 6000 athletes taking part.
+It was a frosty morning, sunshine and a new course which greeted the 6000 athletes taking part.

 The majority of the participants were from outside Hawke's Bay and while the event is known for its scenic attractions, race director Adam McDonald said that was not the main drawcard.